 Minimum Class Requirements

 - Student must be at least 14 1/2 years of age on the day the class begins.
+(Currently limited to students 15 years of age or older.)

 - Student must be enrolled and attending a public, private, charter, or home school in Guilford County.